-Within а week of being neutered, he was adopted to his forever home.
-The family is training him to become a service dog for their Pete helps autistic son. give the little boy the confidence and security he needs in social situations in order to really shine!
+Within week of being neutered, he was adopted to his forever home.
+The family is training him to become a service dog for their son with Asperbers. helps give the young man confidence the security he needs in social situations in order to really shine!
+He also recently just passed his Canine Good Citizen Exam!